 The engine is mounted to the engine platform at the base of the engine.
-A compression rod is used at the top of the engine and attached to the seat / mast block.
 A long-range fuel tank is mounted beneath the engine platform.

 The pilot cockpit is designed to allow for various size pilots.
 The standard instruments used on the XT are a Skydat GX2 and additional analogue airspeed indicator in knots.
 The cockpit has soft sides attached to the pod and encloses the trike base tube and most of the fuel tank.